theirish81/redplant/README.md

 ### Capable of production traffic
 Contrary to most dev-oriented RPs, RedPlant is fully capable of sustaining production-sized traffic.
-True, not as fast as NGINX, yet given the complexity of the pipelines you can build, the tradeoff may be worth the tiny extra lag
+True, not as fast as NGINX, yet given the complexity of the pipelines you can build, the tradeoff may be worth the tiny extra lag.

 ### Designed to democratise gateways
 In large scale microservices architectures, isolation and black-boxing between areas of the software is crucial to